algobulls/algobulls_help_site/docs/member/python-build.md

 ![pythonbuild](imgs/python_build_help.png)

-**How to get started with Python Build?**
+## 3. **How to get started with Python Build?**

-![pythonbuild](imgs/python_build_plans.png)

 To start developing your own strategy, you must first activate a plan from the **Plans & Wallet** section.
 Select the **Developers** option in the **Explore Plans** section and select a plan of your choice.
 There are currently two developer plans available:

+![pythonbuild](imgs/python_build_plans.png)

 * **Premium Developer Plan** - Develop your own Algorithmic Trading Strategy with Analytics support, concurrent Strategy Executions, Professional Support, and more.

 * **Free Developer Plan** - Develop your own Algorithmic Trading Strategy for Free.

 After selecting your preferred plan, you will be able to begin coding.
-You can either edit the pre-loaded **Ready Template** or use the **My Coded Strategies** section to create your own strategies.
+You can either edit the preloaded **Ready templates** or use **My Coded Strategies** section to create your own strategies

-**How to code strategies using Ready Templates?**
+## 4. **How to code strategies using Ready Templates?**

 ![pythonbuild](imgs/python_build_ready_templates.png)